✨ Get to know Boldin’s AI Planner Assistant

 Nearly everyone loves the idea of a vegetable garden or beautiful landscaping.
 But not everyone has the time to give it the attention that it needs.
 If you have a knack for horticulture, your skills are worth money.

 You don’t have to push around a lawnmower or weed trimmer, not if you don’t want to.
-You can offer specific services, such as shaping rose bushes and deadheading flowers or tending and harvesting vegetables from a backyard garden.
+Offer specific services, such as shaping rose bushes and deadheading flowers or tending and harvesting vegetables from a backyard garden.
 You can convert this into a teaching opportunity, too.

 Do you love nightlife?
 Bartending might be the gig for you.